AlLisonyy/lab02/lab-02.md

     ## 1   1341465

-In general, three out of the six continents show less than .5 plastic waste per capital.
-Asia and North America, as well as an outlier in South America show more relatively more plastic waste per capital.
+In general, three out of the six continents show less than .5 plastic waste per capita.
+Asia and North America, as well as an outlier in South America show more relatively more plastic waste per capita.
-Additionally, there is an outlier in North American, indicating that Trinidad and Tobago has more than 3.5 pastic waste per capital.
+Additionally, there is an outlier in North American, indicating that Trinidad and Tobago has more than 3.5 plastic waste per capita.
 The internet suggests that is probably due to single-use plastic bottles and small population size.